RareSkills/blog/solidity-interview-questions/solidity-interview-questions.md

 17. Under what circumstances would a smart contract that works on Etheruem not work on Polygon or Optimism?
 (Assume no dependencies on external contracts)
 18. How can a smart contract change its bytecode without changing its address?
-19. What is the danger of putting msg.value inside of a loop? escribe the calldata of a function that takes a dynamic length array of `uint128` when `uint128[1,2,3,4]` is passed as an argument
+19. What is the danger of putting msg.value inside of a loop?
+Describe the calldata of a function that takes a dynamic length array of `uint128` when `uint128[1,2,3,4]` is passed as an argument
-20. Why is strict inequality comparisons more gas efficient than ≤ or ≥?
+20. Why are strict inequality comparisons more gas efficient than ≤ or ≥?
 What extra opcode(s) are added?
 21. If a proxy calls an implementation, and the implementation self-destructs in the function that gets called, what happens?
 22. What is the relationship between variable scope and stack depth?
 23. What is an access list transaction?